 We will have two move-in periods, August 13 – 15, 2021 (Early Arrival) and August 19-22, 2021 (Regular Move In).
 The times for both of those periods will be 9A-5P, and on the Sundays, 9A-2P.
 Students that select the early move-in period will be charged a flat rate of $120.00.
 This amount will be billed to their Bursars account, so no payment will be required at the time of move-in.
 It is a flat rate, so no matter what date student checks-in during that early arrival period, they will be charged the flat rate (no pro-rate).

 The Early Arrival/Move-In Date Selection application will be available to all residents that have a fall contract in June.
 This will allow residents to choose the date they plan on arriving to campus for move-in.
 We ask that residents make sure they choose the best date for their arrival and plan on arriving during that selection time.

-The move-in sign-up is currently available for students to begin selecting a move-in.
-Students will be able to select via their housing dashboard, which is accessible here: https://unm-residence.symplicity.com.
+The move-in sign-up will be available by June4, 2021, via their housing dashboard, which is accessible here: https://unm-residence.symplicity.com.
 Students will receive notice back confirming or denying their requested selection time.
 Students who are denied will be instructed to reselect a time with additional instructions to aid their selection.

-Students must select a move-in time no later than 5:00PM on Friday, January 8, 2021.
-Students who do not select a move-in time will be assigned a time from the remaining available timeslots, and they will be notified of their assigned check-in time on Monday, January 11, 2021.
+We ask that students select a move-in time no later than 5:00PM on Friday, August 6, 2021.
+Students who do not select a move-in time will be assigned a time for the regular Move-In period, and they will be notified of their assigned check-in time on Monday, August 9, 2021.